Home Opinions Questions Stories

 To

-@kingsleychi would win ₦2500, ₦1500 or ₦1k in if this story gets 20+ likes and is in top 3 most-liked stories of Thu, 24th Apr.
-2025.
+@kingsleychi would win ₦2500, ₦1500 or ₦1k in if this story gets 20+ likes and is in top 3 most-liked stories of Thu, 9th Apr.
+2026.
+(The first 20 people to like a story that eventually came 1st, also shares ₦1,000.)

 Show some love.
 Gift @kingsleychi something as TIPs